 Myia Sower (‘16) is making a difference and providing essential speech-language pathology (SLP) services via teletherapy even during shutdowns and social distancing.
-Sower graduated from the Online Speech Pathology program four years ago and now owns a teletherapy company, LowKey Speech Teletherapy LLC (www.lowkeyspeech.com).
+Sower graduated from the Speech-Language Pathology (online) program four years ago and now owns a teletherapy company, LowKey Speech Teletherapy LLC (www.lowkeyspeech.com).
 She also works in five other SLP positions providing services, which offer her flexibility and unique opportunities.

 Tell us about the work you are doing now.